-GDPR Readiness: 3-step guide to GDPR compliance
+GDPR and Disaster Recovery: 3-step guide to GDPR compliance

-In a first, the new rules, as directed by the EU commission, not only exert strict restriction on the kind of the data that can be collected and processed, GDPR grants unprecedented authority to the citizens of the Union on how their data is organized, right down to the explicit choice of being ‘forgotten’, should such a need arise.
+In first, the new rules, as directed by the EU commission, not only exert strict restrictions on the kind of data that can be collected and processed, GDPR grants unprecedented authority to the citizens of the Union on how their data is organized, right down to the explicit choice of being ‘forgotten’, should such a need arise.
 Read more: GDPR Key changes.
 And businesses everywhere are required, by law, going forward, but to comply with such demands and fast.

 Preparing for GDPR